1337kiwi/1337kiwi.github.io/source/_posts/omi-post-1.md

 If I use Whisper 3 Turbo, I can use Whisper.cpp too.
 If I want just english, Parakeet.
 If I want more than english, Whisper.

 Also depends on what device I'm dropping this on.
+More compute means more power, which means I can run bigger models.
+But it also means more power consumption.
+And do I really need all of that for my intended use case?

+Probably not.

 - Language Models for Comprehension and Summarization Probably whatever the best on the huggingface leaderboard is.
 Reddit and other places recommend [IBM Granite 3.2 8b Instruct](https://huggingface.co/ibm-granite/granite-3.2-8b-instruct) and some mistral stuff.
 There's a lot to play around with this.
 - Vector Databases to store and retrieve conversations UGH I have no idea.
 Vector Databases are used to store and retrieve conversations.
 I could use pinecone text-embedding-3-large but then I'm making API calls to openAI.
 I could use [sentence-transformers/all-MiniLM-L6-v2](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2) or [all-mpnet-base-v2](https://huggingface.co/sentence-transformers/all-mpnet-base-v2).
 Not sure yet.

 Omi already provides the [entire codebase](https://github.com/BasedHardware/omi), from the firmware on the device to the app code to the backend.
-Their documentation includes everything, including the process for setting up the [backend locally](https://docs.omi.me/doc/developer/backend/Backend_Setup).
+Their documentation includes everything, including the [process for setting up the backend locally](https://docs.omi.me/doc/developer/backend/Backend_Setup).

 (Oh, there goes copilot again.
 Mute.)